NicklasVraa/LiX/readme.md

   Specify and print your bibliography in a given style. \
   Styles: `abbrv`, `acm`, `alpha`, `apalike`, `ieeetr`, `plain`, `siam`, `unsrt` \
   Default to `unsrt` (in order of appearence). \
-  Do not include the `.bib` extension when specifying the path.
+  Do not include the `.bib` extension when specifying the path. \
+  Adding a `*` to the command, i.e. `\bib*{...}` will print the entire given bibliography, regardless of whether entries have been explicitly referenced in your document.

 In-class commands:
 - `\bibfont{\...}` \